 Roasts, stews, soups and more, there's plenty a slow cooker can do!

 It heats (think previously batch-cooked frozen meals).
 It re-heats (think your morning coffee).
 And voila, it even cooks!
-It makes rice, it boils potatoes and yes it cooks entire family meals.
+It makes rice, it boils potatoes and yes it even cooks entire family meals.

 Check out these quick, easy n' healthy microwave meal ideas for toddlers.
 Get inspired…